Clastify logo

 IB Syllabus Requirements for Carbohydrates and lipids

-B1.1.1 Chemical properties of a carbon atom allowing for the formation of diverse compounds upon which life is based
+Chemical properties of a carbon atom allowing for the formation of diverse compounds upon which life is based

-B1.1.2 Production of macromolecules by condensation reactions that link monomers to form a polymer
+Production of macromolecules by condensation reactions that link monomers to form a polymer

-B1.1.3 Digestion of polymers into monomers by hydrolysis reactions
+Digestion of polymers into monomers by hydrolysis reactions

-B1.1.4 Form and function of monosaccharides
+Form and function of monosaccharides

 Carbon is versatile because of covalent bonding

 A covalent bond is a chemical bond where adjacent atoms share one or more pairs of electrons.
-Those shared electrons are attracted to the nuclei of both atoms, which helps covalent bonds form stable molecules.
-In biology, that stability matters: living organisms need molecules that stay together long enough to build cells, store energy and carry information.
+The shared electrons are attracted to the nuclei of both atoms, which helps covalent bonds form stable molecules.
+In biology, that matters: living organisms need molecules that stay together long enough to build cells, store energy and carry information.

-Carbon can bond to other carbon atoms, forming chains and rings.
+Carbon can bond to other carbon atoms, making chains and rings.
 It can also bond to atoms of other non-metallic elements such as hydrogen, oxygen, nitrogen and phosphorus.
-So carbon chemistry is not just “lots of carbon”: it is carbon with different atoms, different bond types and different shapes.
+So carbon chemistry is not just “lots of carbon”: it is carbon plus different atoms, different bond types and different shapes.

 Carbon compounds may be unbranched chains, branched chains, single-ring molecules or molecules with multiple rings.
 These differences in form change properties such as solubility, melting point, rigidity and ability to pass through membranes — the big idea of this topic.